yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 | Monitoring and Logging | Define a monitoring strategy that balances detail with associated storage and data transfer costs. |
 | Scaling and High Availability | Assess costs associated with scaling containers and ensuring high availability through redundancy. |

-A wraping factor is to adhere with compliance and licensing for the software and dependencies included in your container images.
+A wrapping factor is to adhere with compliance and licensing for the software and dependencies included in your container images.

 Violations can lead to legal and financial consequences.